SooJungChae/TIL/how-to/fix/ra-react-testing-library-wrapped-act.md

-# react-testing-library 과 "not wrapped in act" in React Admin project
+# react-testing-library "not wrapped in act" error in React Admin project

-## 에러메세
+## Problem

 ```js
 Warning: An update to SelectPlanet inside a test was not wrapped in act(...).